 Stage 1: FETCH - "Get the Instruction"

 This key facts covers Stage 1: FETCH - "Get the Instruction" within Fetch-Decode-Execute Cycle for GCSE Computer Science.
-Revise Fetch-Decode-Execute Cycle in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 4 of 9 in this topic.
+Revise Fetch-Decode-Execute Cycle in 3.4 Computer Systems for GCSE Computer Science with 16 exam-style questions and 12 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 4 of 10 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position